-In her spare time, Jennifer tends to her chickens, tries not to let her cats drive her crazy, and enjoys Durham, North Carolina’s food culture.
+In her spare time, Jennifer tries not to let her cats drive her crazy, runs, and enjoys Durham, North Carolina’s food culture.
 Drop her a line; she’d love to hear from you.
 You can also find her on Facebook, Twitter, Goodreads (I’ll warn you, I read a lot!), or sign up for her newsletter.

 I grew up a half a mile from the Snake River Canyon and could see the canyon from my childhood bedroom.
 In 1974, when Evel Knievel was trying to jump the canyon, he was trying to land in my home county.
 I never realized how awesome the canyon was, until I moved away.
 Check it out here.